 Families must be committed, patient, and flexible with the ability to provide structure and boundaries.
 Foster parents who can take the time to understand their trauma, childhood history, and help discover what's driving their behaviors.
 With the help of a master's level, Clinical Case Manager, and licensed Therapist, foster parents are part of a treatment team.
 Most kids are receiving additional support services such as individual therapy, group therapy, and/or additional services in school.

 CCR foster homes caring for teens choose to work with girls or boys.
 Homes may care for up to 4 teens at one time.
 Sounds scary to most but our foster parents could not do this difficult, rewarding work alone.
 We are proud to have an exceptionally experienced staff supporting them 24/7.

 Although every foster family is different, the families best suited to fostering teenagers tend to be:

 Families who foster with Community Care Resources represent the diversity of the state and the diversity of the young people receiving care.
-There is a variety with race, gender, culture, sexual orientation, and financial status.
+There is a variety of race, gender, culture, sexual orientation, and financial status.
 Having a diverse pool of available foster families helps us match kids with the people who can best meet their specific needs.
 The placement process is a team effort led by our placement coordinator.
 The team works diligently to create placements that will be successful for both parents and children.

 To consider fostering teens, you must be honest about your own relationship skills and willingness to be helpful.
 Building relationships with your foster teens will be critical to the success of a placement.
-We would love to speak with you about the finer details of fostering teen girls or boys.
+We would love to speak with you about the details of fostering teen girls or boys.
 Please call or email us anytime, we look forward to helping you explore fostering and providing the answers to foster care questions you have.